 While a rejection letter isn’t required, it is an important part of treating an applicant with respect.
 By letting candidates know where they stand, it will help maintain your reputation as an employer.

-On Simply Law Jobs, you can send preset rejection letters in the Jobs Area of your dashboard.
 If you want to send a custom rejection letter, you will need to do so independently.

 How long should my job advert be?

 This isn’t an exact science but studies have found that job adverts with 150 words or less receive more applications.
 That’s not to say that you shouldn’t include relevant information – just be as concise as possible, ensure the jobseeker understands the role and expectations, and focus on capturing imagination with the words you do use.

 Jobseekers on average spend less than 2 minutes reviewing a job post, so it’s crucial that you get to the point quickly.